freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/swift/index.md

 * [RayWenderlich.com](https://www.raywenderlich.com/) : Has many great tutorials for Swift and iOS development.
 * [Hacking with Swift](https://www.hackingwithswift.com/read) : A complete Swift tutorial, taking you from a beginner to advanced using hands-on projects.
+* [Udemy Courses](https://www.udemy.com/) : Featuring project-based learning, Udemy offers an expansive collection of courses, which better prepare you for real-world tasks.
+Note: Most courses are discounted 90% depending on sales and promotions.

 ### Sources